fluxo-kt/fluxo-kmp-conf/README.md

 - Allows configuring verification tasks (Detekt, Lint, BinaryCompatibilityValidator with JS support!).
   - Provides merged Sarif reports for the whole project.
   - Provides baseline configuration tasks.
-- Adds the convenience console tests report at the end of the build along with merged XML report for the whole project.
+- Convenience console tests report at the end of the build along with merged XML report for the whole project.
+- Allows using ProGuard and/or R8 as an optimizer for JVM targets.
 - Enables passing of build targets via command line to control what gets configured (great for CI).

 Initially made for the [Fluxo][fluxo] state management framework and other libraries, then published for general use.